“The ability to destroy a planet is insignificant next to the power of a tasty meat pie” – Darth Vader

 Anyway, my point is that it should be pretty simple for me to make a Death Star pie.
 But first up came the filling – which is basically a thick beef stew.
 I went with Guinness as adding a dark side element seemed appropriate.

-I used frozen Diced Beef Steak, but any kind of casserole beef will do.
+I used diced Beef steak, but any kind of casserole beef will do.
 All I had to do was brown it off in a pan and it was ready to use in my pie filling recipe.

 - Find a pan/bowl/whatever with a diameter that matches your pie dish, and then use it to draw a stencil of your intended design – this will help when it comes to the pastry work proper.